-The Hollyford Track starts at the end of Lower Hollyford Road, off SH 94 - Milford Road, and ends at Martins Bay.
+The Hollyford Track begins at the end of the Lower Hollyford Road, off of SH 94 Milford Road, and ends at Martins Bay on the west coast.

 Very skilled and experienced trampers may choose to return via the challenging Pyke - Big Bay Route.

 Each hut has heating, mattresses and a pit toilet.
-There are no cooking facilities so you will need a portable stove.
+There are no cooking facilities, carry your own portable stove.

 The following Topo50 series map sheets cover the Hollyford Track:

 The track is reasonably well marked, but you need to know that: